tsugumasa320/tsugumasa320.github.io/_pages/about.md

 My interest
 ======
 ----
 My interest is to use deep learning to create new sound effects and synthesis.
-I want it to be something that can be used in real-time.

 I used to build instruments by modifying consumer electronics.
 This was part of the [Electronicos Fantasticos!](https://www.electronicosfantasticos.com/), and I made a lot of musical instruments.
 I have worked in hardware development (mainly looking at the mechanical design, circuits, and software.) in my previous jobs, and I am good at using digital fabrication techniques to develop interfaces for musical instruments.